 The defeated party can appeal to the court of second instance.
 If an appeal is not filed within the period specified by law, generally, the judgment cannot be changed.
 A judgment that has such status is called a "final and binding judgment."
 A final and binding judgment is binding on both parties and certain other people, and the submission of allegations that contradict the final and binding judgment is not permitted in later civil litigation between the same parties.
 This effect of the final and binding judgment is known as res judicata.
-The winning parties of final and binding judgments are entitled to compulsory execution.
-Upon issuing a judgment, the court may declare that said judgment is executable even before it becomes final and binding (declaration of provisional execution).
-The parties may carry out compulsory execution based on the judgment with the declaration of provisional execution, but the compulsory execution may be revoked later; for example, when the appellate court orders a revocation.
+The winning parties of final and binding judgments are entitled to judicial enforcement.
+Upon issuing a judgment, the court may declare that said judgment is executable even before it becomes final and binding (declaration of provisional enforcement).
+The parties may carry out judicial enforcement based on the judgment with the declaration of provisional enforcement, but the judicial enforcement may be revoked later; for example, when the appellate court orders a revocation.